Plank (wood)

 A plank used in a building as a horizontal supporting member that runs between foundations, walls, or beams to support a ceiling or floor is called a joist.

-The plank was the basis of maritime transport: wood floats on water, and abundant forests meant wooden logs could be easily obtained and processed, making planks the primary material in ship building.
+The plank was the basis of maritime transport: wood (except some dense hardwoods) floats on water, and abundant forests meant wooden logs could be easily obtained and processed, making planks the primary material in ship building.
 However, since the 20th century, wood has largely been supplanted in ship construction by iron and steel, to decrease cost and improve durability.